mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 CMD ["/opt/jdk/java", "HelloWorld"]
 ```

-However, if you try using `adoptopenjdk/openjdk-11:alpine-slim` as your base image for the first stage, you won't need to use the `ADD` line - but the resulting image _won't work_.
+However, if you try using `adoptopenjdk/openjdk-11:alpine-slim` as your base image for the first stage then you will notice two things:

+  - you won't need to use the `ADD` line - the JDK's already there
+  - the resulting image _won't work_

 It will fail with a rather confusing `not found` error.
-The error is because the `alipine-slim` JDK builds use the regular glibc-based JVMs so copying them into a plain `alpine:latest` image won't work.
-You need to _manually_ install the glibc-compatibility package in your final image, as well as the extra libs that the JVM needs (libssl, zlib and a few others).
+The error is because the `alipine-slim` JDK builds use the regular glibc-based JVMs, and `jlink` from those will produce another glibc-based JVM.
+So copying that into a plain `alpine:latest` image won't work.
+You need to _manually_ install the glibc-compatibility package in your final image, as well as the extra libs that the JVM needs (libssl, zlib and a few others), just as was done in the base image from AdoptOpenJDK.

-The easiest way to do that right now is to copy how AdoptOpenJDK have done it, which you can find in this rather beefy `RUN` command in their [Alpine Dockerfiles](https://github.com/AdoptOpenJDK/openjdk-docker/blob/2baf4481c1a3a70f47a8aae074ec9a4027945638/11/jdk/alpine/Dockerfile.hotspot.releases.slim#L24-L46).
+The easiest way to do that right now is to copy exactly how AdoptOpenJDK have done it, which you can find in a rather beefy `RUN` command in their [Alpine Dockerfiles](https://github.com/AdoptOpenJDK/openjdk-docker/blob/2baf4481c1a3a70f47a8aae074ec9a4027945638/11/jdk/alpine/Dockerfile.hotspot.releases.slim#L24-L46).
 A Dockerfile which you can build from is as follows:

 ```Dockerfile
 FROM adoptopenjdk/openjdk11:alpine-slim AS jlink